rapidsai/rapidsmpf/cpp/doxygen/main_page.md

-# rapidsmp
+# RapidsMPF

-rapidsmp is a collection of multi-gpu, distributed memory algorithms.
+RapidsMPF is a collection of multi-gpu, distributed memory algorithms.